girikgarg8/Namaste-React-Frontend-Cohort/Session-12-Lets-Build-Our-Store/theory/Notes.md

 The code above will output true, because prevState and currState point to the same memory location.

-**This is the reason Redux asks us not to mutate the same object directly** : If we mutate the state object directly, the previous state object and the new state object will have the same memory address.
+**This is the reason Redux asks us to return a new object** : If we don't return a new object, the previous state object and the new state object **before and after dispatching the action** will have the same memory address.
 Hence, **Redux won't be able to make out that the state object has been changed**

 The correct way to modify the state object is to use the spread operator, see the code example below: